 In this Annual Report we have disclosed forward-looking information to enable investors to comprehend our prospects and take informed investment decisions.
 This report and other statements written and oral-that we periodically make, contain forward looking statements that set out anticipated results based on the management's plans and assumptions.
-We have tried wherever possible to identify such statements by using words such as 'anticipates', 'estimates', 'expects', 'projects', 'intends', 'plans', 'believes', and words of similar substance in connection with any discussion of future performance.
+We have tried wherever possible to identify such statements by using words such as 'anticipates', 'estimates', 'projects', 'intends', 'plans', 'believes', and words of similar substance in connection with any discussion of future performance.
 We cannot guarantee that these forward-looking statements will be realised, although we believe we have been prudent in assumptions.
 The achievement of results is subject to risks, uncertainties and even inaccurate assumptions.
-Should known or unknown risks or uncertainties materialise, or should underlying assumptions prove in accurate, actual results could vary materially from those ancipated, esmated or projected.
+Should known or unknown risks or uncertainties anticipated, estimated or projected.
 Readers should bear this in mind.